FilipWirsen/Liverpool_fanpage/README.md

 * [FontAwsome](https://fontawesome.com/) - To use familiar logos for social links.
 * [Google Fonts](https://fonts.google.com/) - To import fonts used on the website.
 * [Google Dev Tools](https://developer.chrome.com/docs/devtools/) -  To  test features, solve issues with styling and responsiveness.
+* [Box-shadow](https://getcssscan.com/css-box-shadow-examples) - To add shadow boxing to the articles on the home page.

 # Deployment